DQL Definition¶

 rollup

-rolling aggregation splits a single time series into different time periods according to the given interval
+rolling aggregation is to split a single time series into different time periods according to the given interval

-, and performs aggregation on each time period.
+, and perform aggregation on each time period.
 When rollup

 is empty, it means no rolling aggregation is performed.